genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ## Exiting DbMon

 To end a DbMon session, just type [`quit`](#dbmon-commands) at the DbMon prompt.

+## Making changes safely

+When you run DbMon, it creates a local image of your database.
+This enables you to look at values and safely change them locally without writing to the database.

+If you then want to make changes to the database, you must first enable `writeMode`.

 ## Working with tables and views